-- Flour Sack Towel – Usually made from cotton this too can be a perfect substitute for cheesecloth.
+- Flour Sack Towel – Usually made from cotton, this too can be a perfect cheesecloth substitute.

-This method also allows me to put the bowl in the fridge if what I’m working with needs to be kept chilled.
+- This method also allows me to easily put the bowl in the fridge if what I’m working with needs to be kept chilled.